get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 Configure Clerk with [this guide](https://docs.convex.dev/auth/clerk).
 Then add the `CLERK_ISSUER_URL` found in the "convex" template [here](https://dashboard.clerk.com/last-active?path=jwt-templates), to your Convex environment variables.

-After that, add the `OPENAI_API_KEY` env var from [OpenAI](https://platform.openai.com/account/api-keys) to your Convex environment variables and this should complete your Convex setup.
+After that, optionally add the `OPENAI_API_KEY` env var from [OpenAI](https://platform.openai.com/account/api-keys) to your Convex environment variables to get AI summaries.

 **3)** Create a `.env` file using the `.example.env` as a template and fill out your Convex, Clerk, and OpenAI environment variables.